 - A jasmine plant’s smell is stronger at night because the drop in temperature causes the flowers to open up more.
-This not only helps emit a more noticeable fragrance, it also reveals the star-like petals of the blooms.
+This not only helps emit a more noticeable fragrance, but it also reveals the star-like petals of the blooms.

-- In most parts of the world, the jasmine is very symbolic.
+- In most parts of the world, jasmine is very symbolic.
 In the Philippines, jasmine is often featured in weddings and religious ceremonies.
 In Thailand, the flower represents motherhood, love, and respect.
 This precious bloom is also the national flower of Pakistan!

 - The jasmine plant comes from warm, tropical climates – so they are actually considered tropical plants!